Conception Bay (Namibia)

 Conception Bay (Conceptionbaai, Empfängnisbucht) is a bay on the coast of Namibia, Africa.
-The bay is exposed, not providing a useful anchorage.
+The bay is exposed, thus not providing a useful anchorage.

 Geography

 Conception Bay opens to the Atlantic Ocean in the northwest.
 There is a lagoon at the southern edge of its shoreline.
 The bay is located in a desolate area.
 It is part of one of the coastal stretches of Namibia where diamonds are found.